 Check for durability

 Highchairs should be strong and well balanced on the ground.
-Its parts should be easy to clean and wash either by hand or by machine.
+Its parts should be easy to clean and wash, either by hand or by machine.

 Check for detachable or loose parts

-Check for transportability
+Check for ease of mobility

 Durable highchairs should be foldable and easy to transport for baby to use in any part of the home or when visiting friends and family.

-Do you consider a high chair as essential baby furniture?
+Do you consider a highchair as essential baby furniture?

 Large customized or ready-made playpens are also a must-have for babies as they grow older.
 This is because they will be awake for long periods during the day.
-And play helps them to grow their cognitive, behavioral and psychomotor skills during that time.
+And play helps them to grow their cognitive, behavioral, and psycho-motor skills during that time.
 A playpen with the right toys is where these skills will be developed.
 Can you see the need for a playpen now?

 Many new parents think they don’t have to bother about buying a playpen until their baby becomes a toddler.
-That could not be farther from the truth.
+That could not be more farther from the truth.
 Some playpens are custom-made to fit infants alone.